aetperf/aetperf.github.io/_posts/2022-05-09-Load-data-from-CSV-files-into-a-Tableau-hyper-extract.md

 hyper.close()
 ```

 The COPY method seems to be the most efficient for loading data from CSV files into Hyper extracts.
-It benefits from some multi-threading while the `INSERT` techniques appear to be single-theaded all the way.
+It benefits from some amount of multi-threading while the other techniques appear to be single-theaded all the way.

 {% if page.comments %}
 <div id="disqus_thread"></div>